opendocsg/slw-judgments-backfill/2015_SGHC_198/report.md

  “bankers’ books” includes ledgers, day books, cash books, account books and all other books used in the ordinary business of the bank[.]

 The expression “other books” in this definition is very wide.
-In _Wee Soon Kim Anthony v UBS_ [2003] 2 SLR(R) 91, the Court of Appeal held at [36] that the expression was wide enough to include “[a]ny form of permanent record maintained by a bank in relation to the transactions of a customer”
+In _Wee Soon Kim Anthony v UBS_ <span class="citation">[2003] 2 SLR(R) 91</span>, the Court of Appeal held at [36] that the expression was wide enough to include “[a]ny form of permanent record maintained by a bank in relation to the transactions of a customer”

 [emphasis in original omitted].